awareness481/Javascript30-30-Day-Vanilla-JS-Coding-Challenge/README.md

 # Javascript30-30-Day-Vanilla-JS-Coding-Challenge
-Javascript30 is a thirty day challenge created by [Web Bos](https://twitter.com/wesbos).
+Javascript30 is a thirty day challenge created by [Wes Bos](https://twitter.com/wesbos).

 * No Frameworks